RanjithkumarBaluchamy/10-Days-of-SQL-Challenge/SQL-Advanced-Select.md

 ) AS tab2
 GROUP BY rn;``

+### Binary Tree Nodes
-### ** You are given a table, BST, containing two columns: N and P, where N represents the value of a node in Binary Tree, and P is the parent of N.
+You are given a table, BST, containing two columns: N and P, where N represents the value of a node in Binary Tree, and P is the parent of N.

 ### Input Format